cissy212/recipe-book/README.md

 # recipe-book
 Recipe book manager

-To run this application you should clone this repository and install the next dependecies
+To run this application you should clone this repository and install the next dependencies

 Client side